Lesson 30 – Liver Cleansing Qigong Exercises (Replay of Live Qigong Class)

 If you’d like to take your practice to the next level with my structured, step-by-step Space To Relax Qigong programme of 50 video lessons accompanied by audio and PDF files with support from me every step of the way then click here.

-To get my free part video series of 3 Qigong lessons which will be delivered to you by email over the course of one week please click here.
+To get my free part video series of 3 Qigong lessons which will be delivered to you by email over the course of one week please go to my homepage.
 In these lessons you’ll learn more about abdominal breathing and Qi movement along with how to rid waste Qi from your body in order to feel more relaxed and energised.

 You can also click the red “subscribe” button to join my YouTube channel.
 That way, you won’t miss any future Qigong lessons from me.